geneweb/geneweb.github.io/source/overview/index.rst

 - `Util`: a library with miscellaneous useful modules for manipulating base data types.

-- `Def`: the definition of the main type definitions used in Geneweb trees.
+- `Def`: the definition of the main type definitions used in GeneWeb trees.

 - `Sosa`: describes a Sosa-Stradonitz numbering (known an Ahnentafel numbering), associating natural identifiers to individuals.
 This